-✓ Park Brake Lever Lock
+Parking Brake Lever Lock

-If your model is equipped with the park brake lever lock, use the lock only when you want the machine to remain stationary; for example, when parked on an incline for a period of five minutes or less.
+Use the parking brake lever lock only when you want the machine to remain stationary; for example, when parked on an incline for a period of five minutes or less.

 - 1. Brake Lever

-- 2. Park Brake Lever Lock (if equipped)
+- 2. Parking Brake Lever Lock (if equipped)

 - 3. Master Cylinder Reservoir/ Cover

 - 4. Fluid Level Indicator